URJ Camp Kalsman Summer 2021 FAQs

 WILL MY CHILD NEED LOTS OF SPECIAL EQUIPMENT FROM HOME?

-At Kalsman, your child will have many opportunities to learn and develop new skills.
-In almost all cases, the Camp supplies the necessary equipment and supplies to participate.
+During the course of the session, your child will have many opportunities to learn or develop new skills.
+In almost all cases, the camp supplies the necessary equipment and supplies to participate.
 In particular instances where your child is seeking mastery of an activity, he/she may desire his/her own special equipment; be selective, and remember that the Camp is not responsible for loss or damage of personal items.

 HOW WILL MY CHILD GET TO AND FROM CAMP?

 More information about opening day and closing day logistics will be available closer to your camper’s session dates.